 A sixth review, by Shichun Du et al (2015), shows that omega-3 supplementation has no significant effect on another aspect of body composition, namely fat loss.

-Texler recommends getting 200 to 500 milligrams of omega 3 daily.
-You should preferably get it from normal food, such as fish, because there may be more substances in fish that provide the beneficial effect.
-Eating fish is therefore better than swallowing fish oil capsules.
+Texler recommends getting 200 to 500 milligrams of omega-3 daily.
+Preferably you get it from normal food, such as fish, because there may be more substances in fish that provide the beneficial effect.
+Eating fish is therefore better than taking fish oil capsules.